gbmhunter/blog/content/programming/operating-systems/linux/programs/cat.md

 ---
+title: "cat"
+description: "Creating files, outputing files, appending to files, emptying files and more info on the command-line UNIX program called cat."
+tags: [ "cat", "UNIX", "Linux", "concatenate", "program", "command-line" ]
-author: gbmhunter
+author: "gbmhunter"
-date: 2014-07-08 01:03:43+00:00
+date: 2014-07-08
-draft: false
-title: cat
+lastmod: 2018-12-29
-type: page
+type: "page"
-url: /programming/operating-systems/linux/programs/cat
 ---

 ## Overview

 `cat` (short for concatenate), is a basic terminal-based Linux program for manipulating text-based files.
+It is commonly used to quickly output the contents of a text file to the screen, so that you can read it without having to open an editor.

-All of the following examples use .txt file extensions, but remember that this is optional, there is no notion of a "file extension" in Linux.
+Some of the following examples use `.txt` file extensions to indicate they contain textual information, but remember that this is optional, there is no notion of a "file extension" in Linux.

 ## To Create A File